Advertisement

 • Slow, erratic pulse, or no pulse

-An opioid overdose requires immediate emergency medical treatment.
-If you suspect someone has overdosed, call 9-1-1 right away.
+An opioid overdose requires immediate medical treatment.
+Call 9-1-1 right away if you think someone has overdosed.
 In some states, a prescription nasal spray called naloxone (Narcan) is available to keep on hand in case of an overdose.
-Talk to your doctor to see if you might need this medicine.
+Talk to your doctor to see if you might need this medicine for emergency reasons.

 What causes opioid addiction?

 Opioid drugs alter your brain by creating artificial endorphins.
-Besides blocking pain, these endorphins make you feel good.
-Too much opioid use can cause your brain to rely on these artificial endorphins.
-Once your brain does this, it can even stop producing its own endorphins.
+These block pain and change how your brain responds to pain.
+The false endorphins can even produce a high or feelings of euphoria.
+Opioid use can cause your brain to depend on these endorphins, or even to stop producing its own endorphins.
 The longer you use opioids, the more likely this is to happen.
-You also will need more opioids over time because of drug tolerance.

-Drug tolerance is when your body, over time, gets used to the effects of a drug.
+Drug tolerance occurs when your body gets used to the effects of a drug over time.
 As this happens, you may need to take a higher dose of the drug to get the same effect.
-When you take opioids over time, you need a higher dose to get the same pain relief.

-Drug dependence is when the way your body works changes because you have taken a drug for a long time.
-These changes cause you to have withdrawal symptoms when you stop using the drug.
+Drug dependence occurs when your body changes and starts to rely on a drug to function.
+These changes often lead to withdrawal symptoms when you stop using the drug.
 Withdrawal symptoms can be mild or severe, and may include:

 • Sweating